 La Digue’s beaches are some of the most photographed in the world.
 They glow with soft white sand, translucent turquoise water, and spectacular pale pink granite boulders.
 If you’re adventurous, you can discover hidden beaches on isolated parts of the island.

-Some of the larger, well-known beaches draw tourists from all over the world, and are the island’s forte.
-These include:
+Large, well-known beaches draw tourists from all over the world, and are the island’s forte.

 West Coast Beaches – Best for Swimming